 Established in 1936, the Mary Mahoney Award recognizes significant contributions, by an individual nurse or a group of nurses, to increasing diversity and inclusion within the nursing profession.

 About Mary Mahoney

-Mary Eliza Mahoney graduated from the Training School of Nurses, New England Hospital for Women and Children, in 1879.
+Mahoney graduated from the Training School of Nurses, New England Hospital for Women and Children, in 1879.
 During her 40 years in nursing, she provided exemplary patient care and made outstanding contributions to nursing organizations.
-In 1909, she gave the address at the Colored Graduate Nurses.
-That association established the Mary Mahoney Award in 1936, in recognition of example to nurses of all races.
-When NACGN merged with ANA in 1951, the award was continued.
+In 1909, she gave the address at the first conference of the National Association of Colored Graduate Nurses (NACGN), which established the Mary Mahoney Award in 1936, in recognition of example to nurses of all races.

 The Mary Mahoney Award has been conferred by ANA since 1952, following the NACGN dissolution and merger with ANA in 1951.